lumixen/esphome-hlink-ac/README.md

       name: H-link addresses scanner
 ```

-Since scanning should not begin before the device connects to Home Assistant, debug discovery must be started using the `text_sensor.hlink_ac.start_debug_discovery` action and can also be stopped with the `text_sensor.hlink_ac.stop_debug_discovery` action.
+Since scanning should not begin before the device connects to Home Assistant, debug discovery must be started using the `text_sensor.hlink_ac.start_debug_discovery` action and can be stopped with the `text_sensor.hlink_ac.stop_debug_discovery` action.
 You can tie these actions to Wi-Fi connection events or control them manually through template buttons, for example:

 ```yaml
 button: